 Plenary hearings are complex legal proceedings.
 Knowing when to pursue a plenary hearing in your family law case and how to handle the proceeding itself is crucial to achieving your desired outcome.
-Please call the Law Offices of Peter Van Aulen to discuss the particulars of your case in a free consultation.
+Please call the Law Offices of Peter Van Aulen to discuss the particulars of your case in a free 30 minute in office consultation.

 Weber v.
 Weber, 268 N.J.
 Super.
 64 (App.
 Div.
 1993).